Optical-nanofiber-based interface for single molecules: Experimental Results

+Figure \ref{fig:moleculesEnsemble} shows the fluorescence excitation spectrum of a molecular ensemble in the X4 orientation.
+The excitation line of what has been verified to be a single molecule is highlighted in red.

-To characterize the optical interface created by individual molecules and the optical nanofiber, we have investigated several molecules that are located in the same nanocrystal.
+To characterize the optical interface created by individual molecules and the optical nanofiber, we investigate several molecules that are located in the same nanocrystal.
 The transition frequencies of solid state quantum emitters are known to be very sensitive to the environment, which can be a favourable effect if controlled well \cite{dolde_electric-field_2011} or lead to unwanted spectral diffusion.
+In order to evaluate the stability of the transition frequency in our system, we record the same spectral line of the spectra of individual molecules over time.
+Figure \ref{fig:spectralDiffusion} shows the evolution of a spectral line over the timescale of minutes.
+The excitation power corresponds to a saturation parameter of $I/I_{\text{S}} = 0.7$ and, over all spectra, the linewidth was measured to be $429 \pm 20$ MHz.
+A slow drift of $0.44 \pm 0.14$ MHz/s is observable.

-Therefore, the stability of individual molecular spectra is recorded by consecutively scanning the same spectral line and monitoring the center frequency over time.
-An example of this can be seen in figure \ref{fig:spectralDiffusion}.
-This shows the stability of a molecular spectrum over the timescale of minutes.
-This stability is beneficial in comparison to other solid state emitters, which may require active stabilisation of the resonance frequency \cite{nvcenters_control_2010, qdot_stabilization_2014}.
-By cooling the doped crystal to 2.4 K, we can also readily achieve lifetime-limited spectra of our single molecules recorded on either end of the TOF, as is experimentally shown in the supplemental material.
+This could be a result of a drift in the laser frequency, the wavemeter, or the molecular transition frequency.
+The faster frequency scatter on top of this drift is found to be $18$ MHz rms.
+This value is well below the lifetime-limited linewidth of the molecular transition (see Appendix \ref{app:photons}).
+Even for a lifetime-limited molecular spectrum and without any active stabilization this implies that the molecule would be resonant with a fixed-frequency laser for about two minutes.
+The measured stability of the molecule is thus found to be superior to other solid state emitters, which may require active stabilization of the resonance frequency on a faster timescale \cite{nvcenters_control_2010, qdot_stabilization_2014}.
+By cooling the doped crystal to 1.7 K, we can also achieve stable lifetime-limited spectra of our single molecules recorded on either end of the TOF, as is experimentally shown in Appendix \ref{app:photons}.